2021 Scottish Parliament election: Leadership changes

-Three parties underwent leadership changes during the parliamentary term.
-In August 2017, Kezia Dugdale resigned as Leader of Scottish Labour and was replaced by Richard Leonard.
-On 14 January 2021, less than four months before the election was held, Leonard resigned.
-The 2021 Scottish Labour leadership election was held in February 2021, and was won by Anas Sarwar.
+Three parties had undergone leadership changes since the 2016 election.
+In August 2017, Kezia Dugdale resigned as leader of Scottish Labour and was replaced by Richard Leonard.
+In January 2021, less than four months before the election, Leonard resigned.
+Anas Sarwar won the subsequent leadership election.

-On 1 August 2019, Lorna Slater became co-leader of the Scottish Greens alongside Patrick Harvie.
+In August 2019, Lorna Slater and Patrick Harvie became co-leaders of the Scottish Greens.

-Later in August 2019, Ruth Davidson resigned as leader of the Scottish Conservatives and was succeeded by Jackson Carlaw.
-Carlaw, however, himself resigned from the leadership in July 2020, and Douglas Ross won the subsequent leadership election without opposition.
+Also in August 2019, Ruth Davidson resigned as leader of the Scottish Conservatives and was succeeded by Jackson Carlaw.
+Carlaw resigned as leader in July 2020, with Douglas Ross winning the subsequent leadership election unopposed.

 Expansion of the electorate

-This is the first election after the passage of the Scottish Elections (Franchise and Representation) Act, which extended the franchise to those serving prison sentences of 12 months or less.
-In 2005, the United Kingdom was found in breach of Protocol 1, Article 3 of the European Convention on Human Rights in regards of prisoner voting rights in the European Court of Human Rights as a result of Hirst v United Kingdom (No 2); the Act brings Scotland in line with the court ruling.
+The 2021 election was the first to come after the passage of the Scottish Elections (Franchise and Representation) Act, which extended the franchise to those serving prison sentences of 12 months or less.
+In 2005, the United Kingdom was found in breach of Protocol 1, Article 3 of the European Convention on Human Rights in regards to prisoner voting rights in the European Court of Human Rights as a result of Hirst v United Kingdom (No 2); the Act brings Scotland in line with the court ruling.

 This act also allows all foreign nationals resident in Scotland to vote and all those with indefinite leave to remain or equivalent status, including pre–settled status in the United Kingdom, to stand as candidates.
 A BBC News report in April 2021 said that there were around 55,000 foreign nationals who had been given the right to vote as a result of these changes, including 20,000 refugees.

-Registering to vote

-In order to vote by post, a person must have registered for a postal vote by 6 April 2021.
-Everyone seeking to vote in person on the day of the election must have registered to vote before the deadline at 11:59pm on 19 April 2021.

 Date

 Under the Scotland Act 1998, an ordinary general election to the Scottish Parliament would normally have been held on the first Thursday in May four years after the 2016 election, i.e. in May 2020.
 This would have clashed with the proposed date of a UK general election, although this became a moot point when a snap UK general election was held in June 2017 (a further UK general election was held in December 2019).
 In November 2015, the Scottish Government published a Scottish Elections (Dates) Bill, which proposed to extend the term of the Parliament to five years.
-That Bill was passed by the Scottish Parliament on 25 February 2016 and received Royal Assent on 30 March 2016, setting the new date for the election as 6 May 2021.
+This was passed by the Scottish Parliament on 25 February 2016 and received Royal Assent on 30 March 2016, setting the new date for the election as 6 May 2021.

 The Scottish Elections (Dates) Act did not affect the legal possibilities for the Parliament to be dissolved earlier, those being;